litmusautomation/imc-gcp-marketplace/README.md

-Intelligent Manufacturing Connect is an integrated edge-to-cloud Industrial IoT platform that provides everything you need to put industrial data to work to enable smart manufacturing.
+Manufacturing Connect is an integrated edge-to-cloud Industrial IoT platform that provides everything you need to put industrial data to work to enable smart manufacturing.
 The solution is purpose-built to collect, process and analyze data at the edge, then rapidly integrate the data with the Google Cloud Platform for analytics, AI and machine learning.

-This document is a guide to install the IMC in Google Cloud Platform (GCP).
+This document is a guide to install the MC in Google Cloud Platform (GCP).

-# Install the IMC
+# Install the MC

-To install the IMC, you must first create the GCP services on which the IMC depends.
-Once the GCP services are created, you will deploy the IMC from the Google Cloud Marketplace.
+To install the MC, you must first create the GCP services on which the MC depends.
+Once the GCP services are created, you will deploy the MC from the Google Cloud Marketplace.

-> **Note:** the Kubernetes cluster, GCP services, and IMC application should all live in the same GCP project.
+> **Note:** the Kubernetes cluster, GCP services, and MC application should all live in the same GCP project.

 #### 1. Create required GCP infrastructure

-The IMC's services are deployed into a Kubernetes cluster.
-The cluster must be created before deploying the IMC from the Google Cloud Marketplace.
+The MC's services are deployed into a Kubernetes cluster.
+The cluster must be created before deploying the MC from the Google Cloud Marketplace.

-The IMC's services also depend on GCP services, such as CloudSQL and CloudStorage.
-The GCP services must be created before deploying the IMC from the Google Cloud Marketplace.
+The MC's services also depend on GCP services, such as CloudSQL and CloudStorage.
+The GCP services must be created before deploying the MC from the Google Cloud Marketplace.

 > **NOTE:** `gcloud` version `330.0.0` or higher is required for the following steps.